 There will be a lane shift on Mt.
 Ephraim Avenue between Sheridan and Jackson streets.

-“Since crews will be working throughout peak commuting hours, motorists should plan to take alternate routes to avoid any delays,” said Commissioner Al Dyer, liaison to the Department of Public Works.
+“Motorists should plan ahead, give themselves plenty of time to get to their destinations and consider taking alternate routes to avoid any delays,” said Commissioner Al Dyer, liaison to the Department of Public Works.
 “Also, remember that when you’re traveling through a construction area, please slow down and stay alert for crew members and debris.”

 The Camden County Department of Public Works is responsible for maintaining over 1,200 miles of county roadway and 50 bridges.
 They are dedicated to making our area safer for motorists and pedestrians through county highway construction projects and road maintenance, including pothole repairs, street sweeping, grass cutting and storm drainage upkeep.
 The Public Works Department is located in Lindenwold where personnel are on call 24 hours a day, 7 days a week to serve the residents of Camden County.